apache/incubator-hugegraph-doc/content/en/docs/clients/gremlin-console.md

 gremlin>
 ```

-For more information on the use of gremlin-console, please refer to [Tinkerpop Official Website](http://tinkerpop.apache.org/docs/current/reference/)
+For more information on the use of Gremlin-Console, please refer to [Tinkerpop Official Website](http://tinkerpop.apache.org/docs/current/reference/)